 Established within the Higher Education Act, CCAMPIS is the only federal program that exclusively provides campus-based child care programs to low-income college students, including before- and after-school services.
-Administered by the Department of Education, CCAMPIS provides child care services including through students' own institution, contracting out to a community partner, and providing subsidies for parents to choose the child care provider of their choice.
+Administered by the Department of Education, CCAMPIS provides child care services through students' own institution, by contracting with community partners, or by offering subsidies so parents can choose the child care provider that best meets their needs.
 CCAMPIS seeks to help student parents balance child-rearing and school, graduate, and provide long-term economic stability for their families.

-- Nearly 4 million undergraduate students, or 22% of all undergraduate students, are raising children.
-Undergraduate student parents have fewer financial resources than students without children, and the high cost of child care can make it difficult to graduate. - There is no state in which a student parent can work 10 hours per week at the minimum wage and afford both tuition at a public college or university and child care. - If a student parent holds a minimum-wage job, they would need to work 54 hours per week, on average, for 50 weeks, to fully cover the net price of higher education (i.e., the amount the student is responsible for, after all federal, state, and institutional aid has been applied) and the cost of center-based child care.
+- Nearly 4 million undergraduate students, or 22% of all undergraduate students, are raising children.35 Undergraduate student parents have fewer financial resources than students without children, and the high cost of child care can make it difficult to graduate. - There is no state in which a student parent can work 10 hours per week at the minimum wage and afford both tuition at a public college or university and child care.36 - If a student parent holds a minimum-wage job, they would need to work 54 hours per week, on average, for 50 weeks, to fully cover the net price of higher education (i.e., the amount the student is responsible for, after all federal, state, and institutional aid has been applied) and the cost of center-based child care.37